Buffalo, Oklahoma

-Buffalo is a town and county seat of Harper County, Oklahoma, United States.
-The population was 1,299 at the 2010 census.
+Buffalo is a town in and the county seat of Harper County, Oklahoma, United States.
+As of the 2020 census, the town's population was 1,039.
 It was named after the Buffalo Creek valley, in which it is located.

 History

 In 1907, the town was "staked out" and a post office was established with the name Buffalo, which was derived from nearby Buffalo Creek.
 In 1908, a county seat election gave the seat to Buffalo and the town was incorporated in the same year.
 Buffalo's founders issued instructions for all buildings to be built of stone, thereby many of those structures survived the test of time.

-When citizens of Harper County decided to link their county seat with the railroads, they created the Buffalo and Northwestern Railroad, which arrived in Buffalo in May of 1920.
+When citizens of Harper County decided to link their county seat with the railroads, they created the Buffalo and Northwestern Railroad, which arrived in Buffalo in May 1920.
 However, that trackage was abandoned in 1982, and Buffalo currently has no rail service.

 Geography

 According to the United States Census Bureau, Buffalo has a total area of 0.8 sqmi, all land.
 The city lies in the northwestern corner of Oklahoma at the Panhandle's eastern entrance, along U.S. routes 64/183, 12 miles south of the Kansas state line.
 It is 30 miles northeast of the Texas state line and 174 miles northwest of Oklahoma City.

 Doby Springs Park and Campgrounds, located about 11 miles west, includes a fishing lake, camping sites, a playground, and nature trails along rolling canyons.
 The complex also has a PGA-rated 9-hole golf course.